-The IC (Intelligence Community) Scholar Program is a career mentoring program (not a degree or a certificatemeant to augment your current academic activities with a focus on intelligence.
+The Intelligence Community (IC) Scholar Program is a career mentoring program (not a degree or a certificate) meant to augment your current academic activities with a focus on intelligence.
 You are already doing research, studying abroad, and taking advantage of lectures and speeches on campus; as an IC Scholar you will be able to focus your energy in the direction of a career in intelligence.

 The program’s time commitment is modest, and its requirements are flexible.
 All of your experiences will be focused on the goal of making you competitive to pursue this prestigious career path.